3 Realistic Ways to Get More Yoga into Your Life

 2. Practice at Home

 If you prefer home practice, getting on a schedule is really the key.
 It’s nice to have a little space dedicated to your yoga mat because we all know how easy it is to get distracted by what's in the fridge or on Netflix, but don’t let your lack of the perfect setting become your reason not to practice.
-It’s not that big a deal to unroll your mat wherever you have room (and it’s a good exercise flexibility).
+It’s not that big a deal to unroll your mat wherever you have room (and it’s a good exercise in flexibility).

 You don’t have to do your yoga at the same time each day or put any rules on it at all once you have it on the calendar.
 Set up alerts to remind you to get over to your mat when the clock strikes yoga.
 If you can just flow freely for 30 minutes, go for it.
 If you need some inspiration, take advantage of one the many available apps or video services that keep fresh classes streaming into your home.